iremycl/Alignment-Workflow/README.md

-# Gene Set Enrichment Analysis Workflow Using Snakemake
+# RNA Seq Preprocessing Using Snakemake

 # Table of contents